M-Faried/ubc-web3-real-estate-marketplace/README.md

 # Udacity Blockchain Capstone

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+The capstone of Udacity Nanodegree Program which is meant to build a decentralized housing product.

 ## Install